 These verses list many of the distinctive things that show you are in a nice hot climate.

-The deep Verandah A roofed open pillared portico round the house to shade it and keep it cool.
+The deep Verandah: a roofed open pillared portico around the house to shade it and keep it cool.

-There isn’t any Door that need be shut!
-This Editor once lived on a tropical island.
-The house there not only had no Door that needed to be shut, it had no door that could be shut.
-All internal doors were double swing doors like those of a Western saloon, with the bottom a foot off the floor so that the silky Breezes could blow everywhere.
+There isn’t any Door that need be shut!: This Editor once lived on a tropical island.
+The house there not only had no Door that needed to be shut, but it also had no door that could be shut.
+All internal doors were double swing doors like those of a Western saloon, with the bottom a foot off the floor so that the silky breezes could blow everywhere.

 ©Philip Holberton 2017 All rights reserved